chuangcaleb/obsidian-image-optimizer/README.md

 2. Drag and drop a new image into a note (or manually drag it into Obsidian's File Explorer)
 3. Wait...
 Profit.

-### How to install image compression script
+### How to add an image compression script

 1. Create a folder somewhere in your vault (e.g. at `./scripts/compress/`)
 2. Put your compression script files inside.
 You may copy over files from the example provided at `obsidian-image-optimizer-test/scripts/compress`.
 3. Make sure to install any required dependencies.
 Run `pnpm install`.

+If you want to use your own compression script, there are just these requirements.
+If not, skip ahead.

+1. The plugin will execute a CLI command with three parameters.
+Make sure your script's 3rd argument is interpreted as the image filepath (`process.argv[2]` in the case of a node script)
+    1. Runtime executable path (e.g. node)
+    2. Script file path (e.g. .../compress/index.js)
+    3. Original unoptimized image filepath (.../original-image.jpg)
+2. The script will produce the newly compressed image with these attributes:
+    1. Same directory as the original image
+    2. Same filename as the original image
+    3. Replaces the image file extension with a `.temp` extension. (e.g. `image.jpg` → `image.temp`)

 ### How to fill in the "Absolute path" settings

 For `Absolute path to runtime`, if you are using the example script, then you are using a `node` runtime.
-Enter the result of this:
+Use the result of this:

 ```shell
 which node